fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 1. Sending a One-Time Password to the investor at his/her email/phone number registered against the folio if a purchase order has been placed against a folio.
 Call the [Fetch folios](https://fintechprimitives.com/docs/api/#fetch-all-folios) API and fetch the email address and mobile number against the folio.
 2. Sending a One-Time Password to the investor at his/her email/phone number available in the [Investor Object](https://fintechprimitives.com/docs/api/#investors) or the [Investor Profile](https://fintechprimitives.com/docs/api/#investor-profiles-early-access).

-Once the consent has been collected, the email and mobile used used to collected that consent need to be added to the purchase object by using [FPDocs, Update a Purchase Order](https://fintechprimitives.com/docs/api/#update-a-mf-purchase).
+Once the consent has been collected, the email and mobile used to collect that consent needs to be added to the purchase object by using [FPDocs, Update a Purchase Order](https://fintechprimitives.com/docs/api/#update-a-mf-purchase).

 #### 5. Collect payments against purchase orders